I'm an

 open source software, some of which includes:

-SelectorGadget - A bookmarklet for easy CSS selector generation
+SelectorGadget - A tool for easy CSS selector generation

 Reckon - Bayesian learning Ruby gem for command line accounting with Ledger

-with machine learning techniques.
+machine learning techniques, such as convolutional neural networks.
 I gave a talk at RailsConf 2012 about machine learning and originally studied it

 in graduate school.